List of informally named dinosaurs: Saltillomimus

-"Saltillomimus" is an informal name for an ornithomimid theropod from the Late Cretaceous (late Campanian) of the Cerro del Pueblo Formation in Mexico.
+"Saltillomimus" (meaning "Saltillo mimic") is an informal name for an ornithomimid theropod from the Late Cretaceous (late Campanian) of the Cerro del Pueblo Formation in Mexico.
 It is known from SEPCP 16/237, a partial tail, most of a hindlimb, and forelimb bones, discovered in 1998, and the possible juvenile specimen SEPCP 16/221, a partial leg and hip bone, that was given the name "Saltillomimus rapidus" by Martha Carolina Aguillón Martinez in 2010.
 A skeletal reconstruction was put on display in 2014 at the Museo del Desierto, which served to highlight its robust thighs and unusual hips that combine primitive and advanced features seen in ornithomimosaurs from both Asia and North America.
 Named in Martinez' 2010 thesis, the taxon name is an invalid nomen ex dissertatione.

 Sanchusaurus

 "Sanchusaurus" (meaning "Lizard from Sanchu") or "Sanchu-ryu" is an informal name for possible ornithomimosaur dinosaur from the Early Cretaceous period of Asia.
 It is only known by a partial tail vertebra, found in Nakasato, Japan.
 Dong (1990) considered it synonymous with Gallimimus but the large discrepancy in both age and location between the two species renders this opinion untenable.
 The genus has not been formally described and is considered a nomen nudum.
 It was first mentioned by Hisa in 1985.
-In 2006, it is shown that this animal is not fully grown, and characters of tail vertebra is not unique to that of ornithomimosaur.
+In 2006, it was proposed that this individual was not fully grown at the time of its death, and that characteristics of the vertebra are not unique to that of ornithomimosaurs.